 We now face “A Human Emergency” that’s right before our eyes yet difficult to see.

-Jeff’s mission as a television host, explorer and artist is identical to his mission as an emergency physician: to help people find the strength within to face immediate danger and chart a path to safety.
+Jeff’s mission as an explorer and artist is identical to his mission as an emergency physician: to help people find the strength within to face immediate danger and chart a path to safety.
 What keeps us human keeps us safe.
 Hope lies in rediscovering the confidence, clarity and courage which brought us together on 9-11.

 We live on a new frontier of human nature.
 We must learn to ask questions we’ve forgotten how to ask about how the overwhelming scale of life in modern cities and the dehumanizing affects of technology undermine confidence and the self-protective instincts that keep us safe in a time of terror.